 There are many companies and people promoting various supplements that supposedly increase energy, promote weight loss, increase sexual performance and a multitude of other desirable results.
 Most of these supplements do not provide what they promise, so it is wise to do some online research and check the reviews before using any of them.
 It is also best to check with your healthcare provider before taking any supplements since some of them can interfere with prescription medications.

-Growing a garden has many health benefits, so try planting a garden if you are fortunate enough to have a garden space at your home.
+If you are fortunate enough to have a garden space at your home you can keep physically active while you enjoy planting.
 The produce from even a small garden can provide healthy vegetables for your family most of the summer and into fall.
 You may be surprised at the bounty of tomatoes, green beans, carrots, lettuce and a variety of other veggies that a small garden can produce.
 You can maximize the space by providing supports for climbing vegetables, and this type of planting also makes harvesting easier.